MilkyGreen/MilkyGreen/README.md

 -->

 - 🔭 Familiar with Java, Know some GO, Learning C
-- 🌱 interested in:distributed System, algorithm, blockchain, microservices and compiler
+- 🌱 interested in:distributed system, algorithm, blockchain, microservices and compiler
 - 📚 learning implements interpreters and compilers by reading [craftinginterpreters](http://craftinginterpreters.com)
 - 💬 Solve one algorithm problem per day(almost) at [leetcode](https://leetcode-cn.com/u/milkygreen/)
 - 👷 working at [ClickPaaS](https://www.clickpaas.com/),an aowesome low-code company in China